Opera Game: The game

-Steinitz's recommendation 5.gxf3 dxe5 6.Qxd8+ Kxd8 7.f4 is also good, but Morphy prefers to keep the queens on.
-After Black recaptures the pawn on e5, White has a significant lead in development.
-A with the queen is the most natural as it keeps a healthy pawn structure.
+Steinitz's recommendation 5.gxf3 dxe5 6.Qxd8+ Kxd8 7.f4 is also good; Maróczy, however, gives White the upper hand in the endgame.
+Morphy prefers to keep the queens on.
+After Black the pawn on e5, White has a significant lead in development.
+A recapture with the queen is the most natural as it keeps a healthy pawn structure.